mdshahadad/bike-store/README.md

 ## Technology i used for this project

-* TypeScript: Ensures strong typing and improved code reliability for a robust backend.
+* **TypeScript**: Ensures strong typing and improved code reliability for a robust backend.
 * Express.js: Provides a fast and minimal framework for building the server and API endpoints.
 * MongoDB: A scalable NoSQL database, perfect for managing dynamic product and order data.
 * Mongoose: Simplifies database interactions with MongoDB, offering a flexible schema-based solution.